-This easy blueberry sorbet refreshes with the taste of sweet berries and a hint of fresh ginger and lime.
-This recipe comes together in a couple easy steps so why not try it out this weekend?
+This easy homemade blueberry sorbet refreshes with the taste of sweet berries, lime, and a hint of fresh ginger.
+This recipe comes together in a couple easy steps and a few ingredients.

 It’s finally blueberry season and I made sorbet!
 This time of year, blueberries are abundant, delicious and inexpensive.
-I love blueberries for the color, flavor and incredible nutrition benefits – which I explain in my post today.
+I love blueberries for the color, flavor and incredible nutrition benefits.

 Check it out and let me know what you’re making with blueberries this summer!